lammich/isabelle_llvm/index.md

 # ![Isabelle-LLVM Logo](logo_200.png) Isabelle-LLVM

 Isabelle-LLVM is a verification framework for Isabelle/HOL that targets LLVM as backend.
+The main features are:

+  * Shallowly embedded semantics of fragment of LLVM
+  * Code generator, to export LLVM code
+  * Generation of header files for interfacing the code from C/C++
+  * Separation logic based VCG
+  * Support for stepwise refinement based verification

 ## News
   * Updated to work with new Isabelle 2021 version
+  * June 2021: released version 2.0.
+New features:
+    * support of arbitrary structures, and pointers to structure itself (required for, e.g., linked lists)
+    * faster export_llvm for big code

 ## Getting Started
   You can [browse the theories](Isabelle_LLVM/) or [download](dist.tgz) the files.